InteropIO/finsemble-bloomberg/docs_src/README.md

 Welcome to Finsemble's integration with [Bloomberg Terminal Connect](https://www.bloomberg.com/terminal-connect/), which enables Finsemble components and services to interoperate with Bloomberg panels or Launchpad components, allowing you to build powerful workflows for your users that avoid data re-entry and copy/paste errors.

 Specifically, the integration enables:
+- Connection to a local or remote Bloomberg terminal
-- Finsemble to execute command functions in a Bloomberg Panel
+- Execution of functions in a Bloomberg Panel
 - Bi-directional data sharing between Bloomberg worksheets and Finsemble
 - Bi-directional data sharing between Launchpad groups and Finsemble
-- Search functions for Bloomberg security definitions (as provided by the SECF function), e.g. `TSLA US Equity` or ``
+- Search functions for Bloomberg security definitions (available for local conneciton only, via Bloomberg DAPI)

-By using this integration with Finsemble, you can provide these capabilities to your applications.
-Your Finsembilized components can drive context in the Bloomberg Terminal or react to context changes received from it.
+By using this integration with Finsemble, your custom applications can drive context in the Bloomberg Terminal or react to context changes received from it.

 To use the integration you will need access to both a Bloomberg Terminal and license for Terminal Connect.
 For more information on Terminal Connect, run `TMCT`**\<GO\>** in your Bloomberg terminal.
 For help designing your integration, contact the Finsemble [Solutions Engineering team](mailto:support@finsemble.com).